ibm-informix/python_rest_HelloWorld/README.md

  * Step 1: Clone repository to local machine

  * Step 2: Push application to Bluemix using CloudFoundry CLI.

+ Tip: Run cf push from the src directory in this project.

 ###Option 2: Run locally